The focusing effect of cold atomic cloud with a red-detuned Gaussian beam: Experimental result and discussion

 \section{Experimental result and discussion}

 Our experimental setup consists of two magneto-optical traps \cite {PRA80-033411}.
 The atomic cloud is firstly captured in the Up-MOT and then transferred into the second ultrahigh-vacuum MOT(UHV-MOT).
-After the atomic number in the UHV-MOT is stable, we did optical molasses and then loaded atoms into a quadrupole-Ioffe-configuration (QUIC) trap.
+After the atomic number in the UHV-MOT is stable, we prepared optical molasses and then loaded atoms into a quadrupole-Ioffe-configuration (QUIC) trap.
 Evaporative cooling of the atoms was performed by rf-induced spin flips.
 We swept the rf frequency from 25MHz to a value of around 1.6MHz over a period of 28s.
 Atomic clouds with various temperatures from about 1$\mu $K to below the phase transition point were obtained by setting different rf frequencies.
 The cold atomic cloud then ballistically expanded after the magnetic trap was switched off.
 The direction of propagation of the focused Gaussian beam and the probing beam was parallel to the long axis of the QUIC trap.
 Therefore, the cold atomic clouds symmetrically distributed in the probing plane before traversing the Gaussian beam.
-We acquired the distribution of atomic clouds from absorption images, as shown in Fig. 5.
+We acquired the distribution of atomic clouds from absorption images, as shown schematically in figure \ref {fig4}(a).
 The Rayleigh length was about 8.5mm.
 Since the Rayleigh length was far greater than the scale of the atomic cloud while it was passing the light beam, we could approximate that the laser beam provided a two-dimensional Gaussian potential.
+The power of the focused Gaussian light beam was between $40\sim 45$ $\mu $w with a red detuning $\delta /2\pi =-40\sim -80$ GHz.
 When evaporative cooling was finished, we released the atomic cloud from the QUIC trap and turned on the Gaussian beam.
 After the atomic cloud had passed through it, we turned off the Gaussian beam and waited for several milliseconds.
-All information regarding the atomic cloud were derived from the absorption images.
+All information regarding the atomic cloud was derived from the absorption images.